Streetcars in Washington, D.C.: The switch to electric power

-New electric streetcar companies
+First wave: 1888

 By 1888, Washington was expanding north of Boundary Street NW into the hills of Washington Heights and Petworth.
-Boundary Street was becoming such a misnomer that in 1890 it was renamed Florida Avenue.
+(The street would be renamed Florida Avenue in 1890 after landowner complained that the "boundary" moniker was depressing the value of their land.)
 Climbing the hills to the new parts of the city was difficult for horses, but electric streetcars could do it easily.
-In the year following the successful demonstration of the Richmond streetcar, four electric streetcar companies were incorporated in Washington, D.C.
+In the year after the successful demonstration of the Richmond streetcar, four electric streetcar companies were incorporated in Washington, D.C.